Camber-Cyber-Division/echo-server/README.md

 7. Extra Credit: Modify the echo server program to log to standard error the IP address and port that the client has connected from.
 8. Add any notes regarding your solution to the *Solution Notes* section.
+9. Bonus Points: Like you, we are pedantic nerds.
+Please let us know if you find anything during this process or in our instructions that could use improvement.
-9. Submit a link to your completed solution as well as any questions to
+10. Submit a link to your completed solution as well as any questions to
    <jcook@camber.com>.